 Among the myriad of things that calling yourself a witch entails, one thing is consistent.
 Proclaiming yourself a witch is placing yourself on the side against oppression and sympathizing and allying with those who are oppressed and marginalized.
 These oppressions are systematic, meaning they’re ingrained into the fabric of our society because of political powers, be they governmental or religious.

 “But no, Mat, witchcraft is about connecting with nature and honoring it.”
 Okay, if that’s your definition of witchcraft then that is totally fine.
 But if you truly honor nature, then you would be against its destruction and the horrendous travesties being done to the Earth and her water in the name of profit.
 This destruction is permitted or banned by… you guessed it… POLITICS!

 Does this mean that you have to be an activist to be a witch?
 Not necessarily.
 Individuals have different True Wills.
 Some are called to be destroyers of oppressive systems, some are called to build or rebuild alternatives, some are called to be healers or guides.
 But all of that is political, especially within a system that doesn’t want you or others to exist with the same rights or power that they do for who you are.

 Witchcraft in the modern day context is almost always about personal power, most often magickal.
 I mean, that’s what makes a witch a witch in the broadest definition right?
 Their ability to influence their environment and reality for themselves and to take responsibility and sovereignty for their life and be unabashedly themselves.

-To be a witch is to be yourself, be empowered, have full sovereignty of your own body.
+To be a witch is to be yourself, to be empowered, and to have full sovereignty of your own body, mind, and spirit.
 Being a witch involves not being ashamed of who you are, what you believe, or who you love despite political or societal pressure to not.
 Being a witch is political most of all because witches are people and because no matter who you are, as a person, you cannot escape politics or how it impacts you, your life, and your freedoms.